elijahbeese/recruiter-recon-ai/README.md

 ### Outreach AI

-Fill in the job details and generate a tailored cold outreach email using your actual profile and the specific role.
-References real tech stack language, your clearance, your experience.
+Select from discovered jobs via dropdown or fill in manually.
+Generates a tailored cold outreach email using your actual profile and the specific role — references real tech stack, clearance, and experience.
 Three tone options.
 Includes subject line, email body, follow-up line, and key hooks.
-One-click copy or open in mail client.
+All generated emails saved to history automatically.

 ![Outreach AI](assets/screenshots/outreach.png)

 ---

+### Gap Analyzer

+Select any job and get a detailed gap analysis — readiness score, strong matches, specific skill gaps with importance ratings, concrete actions to close each gap, free resources and labs, and exact resume bullet points you can add right now.

+---

+### Interview Prep

+Select any job and generate complete interview preparation grounded in your actual experience — technical questions with suggested answers, behavioral questions in STAR format, smart questions to ask the interviewer, key talking points, red flags to address proactively, and salary negotiation advice.

+---

+### History

+Full persistent history of all generated outreach emails and job lookups.
+Mark emails as sent, track responses, copy or open in mail client directly from history.

+---

 ### My Profile

-View and edit your full candidate profile in the UI.
-Add or remove target roles, skills, tools, certifications, location preferences, and search queries using a tag-based editor.
+Tag-based UI for editing all profile fields — target roles, skills, tools, certifications, location preferences, industries, and search queries.
 Clearance status prominently displayed.
-All changes save back to `candidate_profile_generated.json`.
+All changes save back to JSON.

 ![My Profile](assets/screenshots/profile.png)